 To backup a replica database, add the

-To restore the backup on a replica server, follow the same steps outlined in Section 7.1, “Setting Up a New Replica”.
+To restore the backup on a replica server, follow the same steps outlined in Section 8.1, “Setting Up a New replica”.

-Temporary tables on statement-based replication (SBR) replica.
+Temporary tables on a replica.
 MySQL Enterprise Backup does not include temporary tables inside a backup.
 As a result, for a replica server in a statement-based replication (SBR) or a mixed-based replication setup (see Replication Formats for details), any temporary tables still open at the end of the backup process will be missing in the restored replica server, making the replication state of the replica inconsistent, and any subsequent replicated statements that refer to the temporary tables will fail.
-To avoid the issue, after the hot backup phase in which mysqlbackup copies all the InnoDB tables, it enters into a loop, in which the following happens:
+To avoid the issue, after the hot backup phase of a replica backup in which mysqlbackup copies all the InnoDB tables, it enters into a loop, in which the following happens:

 mysqlbackup waits until all temporary tables have been closed by the replication SQL thread. mysqlbackup tells if that is the case by checking if the variable